-PREREQUISITE: Two units of high school mathematics (one unit of algebra and one unit of geometry or two units of algebra) and an appropriate mathematics placement score of C in MTH 108 (or equivalent).
+PREREQUISITE: Two units of high school mathematics (one unit of algebra and one unit of geometry or two units of algebra) and an appropriate mathematics placement score.

 This course is designed to help students develop the basic principles and skills needed to solve algebraic problems.
-Topics include sets, real numbers, polynomials, exponents, logarithms, roots, radicals, linear equations and inequalities, quadratic equations, and graphing.
+Topics include sets, real numbers, polynomials, exponents, roots, radicals, linear equations and inequalities, quadratic equations, and graphing.